faver3645/EXAMFAM/README.md

 ```
 This will start the backend on localhost: 5082

-To run the frontend, navigate to the 'mapyourmeal' folder and use the command:
+To run the frontend, navigate to the "reactquiz" folder and use the command:

 ```
 npm run dev